filamentgroup/grunticon-lib/README.md

 ### Required Parameters

 #### listOfFiles
-Type: `Array` or `String`
+Type: `Array`

-Grunticon's constructor will either take an array of files or a String to a directory you'd like read for its first argument.
+Grunticon's constructor will either take an array of files you'd like read for its first argument.
 These will be the files processed.

 #### destination
 Type: `String`